eyespywmlileye/catalyst-labs-euniceAI-twilio/README.md

 ## Overview

-This repo contains the implementation of Eunice AI that can spoken to through Twilio integration !
+This repo contains the implementation of Eunice AI that can spoken to through your phone ! 🍎

 Eunice AI is an AI customer service agent that is built to enbale small businesses to have the power of information found in a website... telephonically, and the best part is that they do not have to worry about answering calls, Eunice does that !

+This repo shows the implementation to get Eunice working with Twilio so that you can access it when calling the phone number of your choice.

 ## Technical Overview